Bill Daniel (filmmaker): Soul's Harbor (2003)

 Installed at San Francisco's Yerba Buena Center for the Arts, this mixed-media installation featured an RV partially converted into a houseboat with projected video images on one side.
 Documentary footage of the search for Noah's Ark combined with characters like a homeless preacher, a punk-pirate and other "water-squatters" explored themes of modern environmental collapse & survivalism.

 Seadrift Texas 1990 (2002)

 Video installation using interview footage of working-class residents of the gulf coast fishing town Seadrift who are combating industrial pollution from a neighboring plastic plant.
 The video segments were shown framed by pictures and windows on a mock living room wall at Tacoma's Tollbooth Gallery.

 The Girl on the Train in the Moon (2001)

 Hobo campfire installation with film projections at Deitch Projects gallery in New York for "Widely Unknown" group show.
-Also shown on the nationwide "Lucky Bum Film Tour" with Vanessa Renwick, this installation included footage from what would become the full-length film Who is Bozo Texino?.
+Also shown on the nationwide "Lucky Bum Film Tour" with Rankin Renwick (then known as Vanessa Renwick), this installation included footage from what would become the full-length film Who is Bozo Texino?.